jtkristoff/j-feature-ntp/README.md

 capabilities are important for network operators to completely and more easily limit access to the NTP process from outside the local system.

+* An ER (enhancement request) has been filed on or before April 24, 2018.

 Background and Rationale
 ========================